 Our current grant is to serve sixty-two households through September 30, 2023.
-We are serving 56 of our authorized 62 households.
-Three households are currently searching for units and two that are in the intake process.
-There are 19 singles and 37 families being served.
+We are serving 59 of our authorized 62 households.
+Two households are currently searching for units, and two are in the intake process.
+There are 19 singles and 40 families being served.
 The grant targets families and youth-headed households.
-Leased households are from Clay (47), Douglas (7), Grant (1), and Traverse (1) Counties.
+Leased households are from Clay (49), Douglas (9), Grant (1), and Traverse (1) Counties.